AndreaVecchi/cloudesire.github.io/en/api.md

 The ClouDesire API is based on **REST** principles and uses **JSON** as data exchange format.

+## Client

+At this time we don't have official API client library, but you can take a look at [these suggestions](/en/).

 ## URI format

 To access resources, you need to use an URI with the format: